Mobile Passport Control App 2023 – Tutorial, Airports, & Tips

 After submitting your passport and everyone else’s in your group, you will now go to the special Mobile Passport line.
 Generally, this line is shorter than the traditional line.
 In addition to showing the CBP officer your Mobile Passport receipt, you will also need to show a physical copy of your passport.
 After scanning your receipt and answering a few questions, you should be on your way.

-What Airports and Cruise Ports Accept Mobile Passport?
+What Airports, Canadian Preclearance Locations, and Cruise Ports Accept Mobile Passport?

-There are currently 27 airports and 4 cruise ports participating in Mobile Passport.
+There are currently 31 airports, three Canadian preclearance, and four cruise ports participating in Mobile Passport.
 We will update the list as new locations are added.